What happened to the red roofs at Thuya?

 So why do some roofs appear bright red while others look faded or nearly neutral?

 In the photos above, the photo on the left of the pavilion at the far end of the garden, taken in 2013, has a vibrant red roof and gate.
-The photo on the right was taken in 2025, showing the roof and gate have faded in the intervening years.
+The photo on the right was taken in 2025, showing a faded roof and an unstained new gate.

 Photos by Sue Anne Hodges